-This test is a very accurate way of looking at the lining of the left side of your large bowel.
+This test is a very accurate way of looking at the lining of the left side of your large bowel (colon).

-The instrument used in this investigation is a flexible tube which enables light to be directed onto the lining of your bowel and relay pictures back to the endoscopist onto a television screen.
+The instrument used is called a flexible sigmoidoscope.
+Within the scope is an illumination channel which enables light to be directed onto the lining of your bowel and relays images back on to a television screen.